 Owner's equivalent rent is essentially the researchers at BLS surveying home owners and asking, "if you were to rent your house today, what would you charge."
 Unless you were actively looking to rent your house, chances are you would have no idea what the market was in your area.
 We would then use heuristics (mental shortcuts) to come up with the price.
 Most of the time it would be whatever your mortgage payment is, plus a little extra to cover your time and other expenses.
 Therefore, the shelter costs in CPI track mortgage rates, rather than the actual costs.

 Investors believe the big jump in inflation (even without the huge shelter cost increases) is temporary, which means the Fed will not have to start pulling back their stimulus or raising interest rates.
 This has created an underlying bid to stocks which allows them to bounce back after every small sell-off.
 Whenever somebody is overly optimistic (or pessimistic) I like to challenge them with some "what if" questions.
 In this case I say, "what if we find inflation is significantly higher a few months down the road and the Fed is too late to start pulling it back?"
 Worse, "what if inflation hurts economic growth?"

 I have my opinions, but what is important to understand is those opinions do not influence any investment decisions or recommendations we make at SEM.
 Our models are designed to adjust to whatever environment we are in.
-For what it's worth, I think higher hidden inflation combined with the lack of new stimulus checks, our massive debt load, and the significant amount of money necessary to support the growing retiree population will lead to a possible deflationary period later this year or sometime in 2022.
+For what it's worth, I think we will see stubbornly higher hidden inflation which when combined with the lack of new stimulus checks, our massive debt load, and the significant amount of money necessary to support the growing retiree population will lead to a possible deflationary period in 2023 and beyond (due to much slower economic growth).